blackportal-ai/delta/README.md

 - **Extensibility:** The framework is modular, allowing users to plug in custom layers, optimizers, or preprocessing pipelines tailored to their unique needs.

-- **Efficient and Scalable Tools:** It provides highly efficient and scalable tools for building and training neural networks, supporting both small-scale experiments and large-scale production systems.
+- **Efficient and Scalable Tools:** It provides highly efficient and scalable tools for machine learning tasks, supporting both small-scale experiments and large-scale production systems.

 ## Getting Help